CSALabsAutomation/azure-synapse-spark-labs/steps/01_data-ingestion-and-transformation-using-synapse-spark/documentation.md

  ![addSqlScript](./assets/05-create_notebook_adls.jpg "create notebook adls")

 2. Select the Spark Pool in the **_‘Attach To’_** section.
-3. In the properties section on the right pane , renaming the notebook as ``ntb_Open_DataSet_To_ADLS``.
+3. In the properties section on the right pane , renaming the notebook as **ntb_Open_DataSet_To_ADLS**
 4. Run the below scripts in the command cell.
 And use **_(+Code)_** icon for new cells.

  ![addSqlScript](./assets/05-run_notebook_adls.jpg "run notebook adls")

 ### Load sample data

 Let's first load the public holidays of last 6 months from Azure Open datasets as a sample.
+Click on Run button of cell to run the below code.

 **_In[1]:_**